Copyright & Fair Dealing

 Trent University respects the rights of creators and owners of copyright-protected materials and the rights of users to make certain uses of copyright-protected materials.

-Use of copyright-protected materials by Trent University students, staff and faculty must comply with the Canadian Copyright Act and Trent University's Use of Copyrighted Material Guidelines.
+Use of copyright-protected materials by Trent University students, staff and faculty must comply with the Canadian Copyright Act and Trent University's Use of Copyrighted Material Guidelines

-These guidelines are based on the Fair Dealing Policy for Universities developed by Universities Canada
+Trent University's guidelines are based on the Fair Dealing Policy for Universities developed by Universities Canada

 Fair Dealing Guidelines

 Fair Dealing is the end user's right, in certain situations, to copy a short excerpt from a copyright-protected work without permission from or payment to the copyright owner.
+This is an exception in Canada's Copyright Act to read more about Canada's fair dealing see s.29, of Canada Copyright Act.

 • Research